vippsas/vipps-developers/README.md

 The servers are world accessible.
 Vipps only relies on the API keys, and no requests to our servers are blocked on our side by IP addresses or similar.

+The servers are the same for all APIs.

 **Please note:** Vipps may change the IP addresses for the API servers.
 To ensure that you are whitelisting the correct IP addresses please use these hostnames and DNS, and automatically update your firewall rules if there are DNS changes.